Jefferies Financial Group Analysts Give Royal Dutch Shell (LON:RDSB) a GBX 2,200 Price Target

-Jefferies Financial Group set a GBX 2,200 ($29.07) target price on Royal Dutch Shell (LON:RDSB) in a research report report published on Tuesday morning, Borsen Zeitung reports.
+Jefferies Financial Group set a GBX 2,200 ($29.07) price target on Royal Dutch Shell (LON:RDSB) in a research note published on Monday, Borsen Zeitung reports.

 Royal Dutch Shell plc operates as an energy and petrochemical company worldwide.
 The company operates through Integrated Gas, Upstream, Oil Products, Chemicals segments.
 It explores for and extracts crude oil, natural gas, and natural gas liquids; markets and transports oil and gas; produces gas-to-liquids fuels and other products; and operates upstream and midstream infrastructure necessary to deliver gas to market.